santoslab/890-ros-f24-project-articubot/README.md

     sudo apt update && sudo apt upgrade -y
     ```

-3. Reboot both of the systems.
+3. Run the command on the pi:

-4. Follow the setup instructions to install [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) on both.

-5. Do the following commands on both:
     ```
+    sudo usermod -a -G dialout jill
+    ```

+    - NOTE: jill is the username we have on *our* pi, yours may be different.

+    ```
+    sudo usermod -a -G video jill
+    ```

+    - NOTE: jill is the username we have on *our* pi, yours may be different.

+4. Reboot both of the systems.

+5. Follow the setup instructions to install [ROS2 Humble](https://docs.ros.org/en/humble/Installation.html) on both.

+6. Do the following commands on both:
+    ```
     echo "source /opt/ros/humble/setup.bash" >> ~/.bashrc
     ```

-6. Do a recursive clone of this repository on each machine.
+7. Do a recursive clone of this repository on each machine.
     ```
     git clone --recursive https://github.com/santoslab/890-ros-f24-project-articubot.git
     ```

+## Pi Only

-7. On the ***pi***, run the command:
+8. On the ***pi***, run the command:

     ```
     sudo apt install openssh-server raspi-config python3-colcon-common-extensions -y